MRVIT-Engineering/codewaves-web/README.md

 Try to use TypeScript wherever possible.
 This project still has a mixed JavaScript / TypeScript codebase for historical reasons, but new modules should be written in TypeScript whenever possible.
 In the future, we might migrate existing JavaScript code to TypeScript.

-## Deployment
+## Deployment & Git Flow

 The app is deployed automatically through Netflify.
-The `dev` branch is the one that is automatically deployed.
-You can access the deployment [here](https://fervent-banach-d110db.netlify.app/)
+The `releseas` branch will automatically be deployed on `staging.codewaves.io` and the `master` branch, which represtents production, will be deployed on `www.codewaves.io`.

-Note that deployments take a few minutes (S3 cache invalidation takes a minute too) and the app bundle might be cached in your browser as well - make sure to clear your cache & hard refresh if you don't see any changes after a successful deployment.
+This project follows the git workflow descriped in the [Attlasian Guide](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).